ERossatto/raven/README.md

 # Please instal the project: npm install

-# To give a look please: npm run test
+# To test it: npm run test

 # Original problem text:
   Here is part of an application that creates a file tree data structure from a JSON input.
 However, there are one or more bugs in this code.